-Bachelor of Arts Major in Art (Minimum required: 128 semester hours)
+Bachelor of Arts Major in Art

 - 1. Majors must complete 45 hours of art. - 2.
 A minor is required.
 Some minors may exceed 24 hours. - 3.
 General education and BA requirements must be met, and students are required to have completed 39 advanced hours. - 4.
-Consult with Department Chair regarding substituting upper-division art courses for lowerdivision art courses.
+Consult with Department Chair regarding substituting upper-division art courses for lower-division art courses.